waqas64/socket-io-anti-spam/README.md

 # How it works
 All connected sockets will have a object binded to them full of information that socket-anti-spam keeps track of.
 This includes how much 'spamScore' someone has.
 If a socket is doing a socket.emit his spamScore will increase.
-The module will give all sockets connected a -1 spamScore every second.
+The module will give all sockets connected a -1 spamScore every second (no intervals!).
 if the spamScore is above a certain spamScore threshold the socket will be disconnected.
 If the socket keeps spamming after a certain kick threshold, the socket will be temp ip banned.